 - Southwest has several excellent co-branded Chase credit cards, which offer big bonuses

-Southwest is selling Rapid Rewards points with a 75% bonus, which brings the cost down to ~1.57 cents per point.
+Southwest is selling Rapid Rewards points with up to a 70% bonus, which brings the cost down to ~1.62 cents per point.

 Personally the only circumstance under which I think it makes sense to buy Southwest points is if you’re trying to build up a future stash so you have flexibility for booking speculative tickets.
 But short of that, there’s not much value, in my opinion.